konrad-bol/FolderSync/README.md

 ## 🧪 Tests

-The project includes unit tests for:
+The project includes a comprehensive test suite to ensure correctness and reliability of the synchronization process.

+### Covered components

-- **FileComparer** – ensuring correct detection of added, removed, or changed lines
+- **FileComparer** – ensures correct detection of added, removed, or changed lines in text files.
-- **FolderSynchronizer** – verifying synchronization logic (copying, moving, and deleting files)
+- **FolderSynchronizer** – verifies synchronization logic such as copying, moving, and deleting files across directories.
-- **Logging** – checking if log messages are correctly generated and written
+- **Logging** – checks whether log messages are correctly generated and written both to the console and to the log file.

-- **Retry mechanism** – confirming that locked files are retried before failing
+### TestHelper

+All tests inherit from an abstract class **`TestHelper`**, which provides common setup and utility methods for consistency and reusability:

+- `ArrangeTestEnvironment(out string sourcePath, out string replicaPath, out FolderSynchronizer folderSync, out string tempRoot)`
+  Prepares an isolated temporary test environment, including source and replica folders with nested directories, and initializes the synchronizer.

+- `CleanupTestEnvironment(string tempRoot)`
+  Cleans up the temporary environment after test execution to ensure no leftover files or directories remain.

+- `AreSourceAndReplicaEqual(string sourcePath, string replicaPath)`
+  Utility method to verify that source and replica directories contain identical files with the same content.

+This structure ensures that every test runs in a controlled environment, preventing side effects and making the tests repeatable and reliable.

 **Example test (xUnit):**
 ```csharp